sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

    1.\ [#]_ This would give us four factors with our data (try it and see).

 -  Examination of the scree plot, as in :numref:`fig-efa4`, lets you identify the “point of inflection”.
-This is the point at which the slope of the scree curve clearly levels off, below the “elbow”.
+Thit is the point at which the slope of the scree curve clearly levels off, below the “elbow”.
 This would give us five factors with our data.
 Interpreting scree plots is a bit of an art: in :numref:`fig-efa4` there is a noticeable step from 5 to 6 factors, but in